Yordan Parushev

 Yordan Parushev (Йордан Парушев) (30 June 1958 in Sliven, Bulgaria – 15 December 2011), was a contemporary Bulgarian artist.

 Graduated in Painting Department /Veliko Tarnovo University /, with the main subject - painting class Pamukchiev Stanislav's, 1983.

 He has specialized in the Repin Academy in St. Petersburg, Russia and the Cite Internationale Arts in Paris, France.

 Associate professor of art history and art of Veliko Tarnovo University "St." St. Cyril and Methoudius ".

 Member of the Union of Bulgarian Artists.

 Technique

-Parushev works in the field of painting, and in collage.
-Develop your technique collage by layering a thin, translucent paper without using any paint.
-Achieves a rich multi-image surface as zhivopisva with colored paper, which in combination with expressive paintings make abstract compositions of Yordan Parushev difficult to achieve a combination of sensual and sensory-mental-spiritual.
-Deal with different types paperIncluding napkins and corrugated, Sawdust, wood bark.
+Parushev works in painting and collage.
+He developed a collage technique by layering thin, translucent paper without paint.
+He creates multi-image surfaces using colored paper, combining it with abstract paintings.
+He uses various types of paper, including napkins and corrugated paper, as well as sawdust and wood bark.